 We support our clients and their employees to mitigate these risks via professional closure.
 We ensure that a thorough, fair and compliant process (from preparation to implementation) is followed throughout.
 Some of the main ways we protect our clients’ interests include:

-Preparing effective terms and conditions that protect employers from the outset of the employment relationship and incorporating elements such as:
+Preparing effective contractual terms and conditions from the outset that protect employers, incorporating elements such as:

 - Garden leave clauses